Mansab67/Quikkred/bluechip-finmax-main/INTEGRATION_STATUS.md

 ## 🎉 **Congratulations!**

-The bluechipfinmax NBFC platform dashboards are now fully operational with enterprise-grade features!
+The Quikkred NBFC platform dashboards are now fully operational with enterprise-grade features!